This description is subject to change and may be out of date.

 - Open Relays.
 Typically refers to an e-mail server (SMTP server) that is configured to deliver any incoming mail to another mail server.
 In the past, open relays (open relay servers) were common, but today, most e-mail servers block all e-mail that does not originate with the customers of the service or employees of the company.

-- Whitelist.
+- Allowlist.
 A list of mailservers from which one expects, wants or needs to receive email.
-Marking these email senders in one's whitelist exempts these IP addresses from blocking and/or filtering.
+Marking these email senders in one's allowlist exempts these IP addresses from blocking and/or filtering.

 The SCBL is a list of IP addresses which have transmitted reported email to SpamCop users.
 The sending system can be a direct email source (such as a site's primary mail server) or an indirect source (such as an open proxy or open relay that has been abused to send spam).
 The SCBL weights the number of reports referencing an IP against a sample of the total amount of email sent by that IP.
 This method is not perfect.
 For example, some IPs which send a significant amount of reported mail may rarely or never be listed in the SCBL because those IPs also send a lot of non-reported mail.